 Short-Term Corporate Debt Securities.
 Short-term corporate debt securities include bills, notes, debentures, money market instruments and similar instruments and securities, and are generally used by corporations and other issuers to borrow money from investors for such purposes as working capital or capital expenditures.
 The issuer pays the investor a variable or fixed rate of interest and normally must repay the amount borrowed on or before maturity.
 The investment return of corporate debt securities reflects interest earnings and changes in the market value of the security.
 The market value of a corporate debt obligation may be expected to rise and fall inversely with interest rates generally.
-In addition to interest rate risk, corporate debt securities also involve the risk that the issuers of the securities may not be able to meet their obligations on interest or principal payments at the time called for by an instrument.
+In addition to interest rate risk, corporate debt securities may not be able to meet their obligations on interest or principal payments at the time called for by an instrument.
 The rate of return or return of principal on some debt obligations may be linked or indexed to the level of exchange rates between the U.S. dollar and a foreign currency or currencies.